-Since the ESIGN Act (Electronic Signatures in Global and National Commerce Act) was passed in 2000, electronic signature adoption has been on the rise among businesses worldwide.
-In fact, 65% of businesses are expected to replace their paper-based processes by the end of this year.
+Ever since the E-SIGN Act (Electronic Signatures in Global and National Commerce Act) was passed in 2000, electronic signature adoption has been on the rise.
+Currently, the prevalence of at-home work due to COVID-19 has further reinforced the importance of online document-signing workflows versus the wet signature.

-In other words, an e-signature is a digitized version of your handwritten signature, and it bears many of the same legal implications (depending on regional laws).
-It can be used to indicate the intent to approve or accept the contents of a document.
+In other words, an eSignature is a digitized version of your handwritten signature, and it bears many of the same legal implications (depending on regional laws).
+It can be used to approve or accept the contents of a document.

 Arguably the greatest eSignature advantage is its ease.
 Users can sign documents online with the click of a mouse, or they can trace their handwritten signature using a finger or a stylus.
 In addition, eSignatures allow businesses and individuals to process paperwork exponentially faster, eliminating the need for snail mail, printing, scanning, and hard-copy filing.

-For an overview of the comparison between these two signatures, please see the table below.
+For an overview of the comparison between these two signatures, see the table below.

 |Electronic Signatures||Digital Signatures|

-Now that you know the differences between electronic and digital signatures, you will be able to make an informed decision about the kind of electronic signature software that best suits your business.
+Now that you know the difference between electronic and digital signatures, you will be able to make an informed decision about the kind of electronic-signature software that best suits your business.